 “You look young!”

 On a Saturday afternoon, I sat down on a chair at the entrance of a department store to rest my tired legs after shopping.
-At the entrance, there were two elderly women with silver hair sitting next to me and were talking to each other.
-“Do you often come to this department store?” asked one woman.
+At the entrance, two elderly women with silver hair sat next to me, talking.
+“Do you often come to this department store?” one woman asked.
 “No, the first time in three months.
 I used to come here for shopping every week when I was young.
-I am too old now.” said another woman.
-Then, the woman nodded and asked, “I see. how old are you?”
+I am too old now,” said another woman.
+Then the woman nodded and asked, “I see.
+How old are you?”
 “I am 90 years old.”
 “Wow, you look so young!
 I am 88 years old.”
 “Oh, you look young too!
-I thought you are in your 70s.”
-Both were laughing and complimented each other for how youthful they are.
+I thought you were in your 70s.”
+Both were laughing and complimented each other on how youthful they are.

 Even with my eyes, they did look younger than the age they mentioned.
-I thought both were in their 70s because their facial skins looked rosy and plump.
-At the time when leaving the place, they stood out without any assistance and walked away.
+I thought both were in their 70s because their facial skin looked rosy and plump.
+When leaving the place, they stood up without assistance and walked away.
 They were physically healthy, too.

-Japanese over 65 years old get healthier than before.
-According to the Japan Sports Agency’s report: Physical Fitness/Exercise Ability Survey in 2018, physical strengths and athlete abilities among Japanese with 65 – 79 years old continue to improve.
-The two women were not exceptions in Japan.
+Japanese people over 65 are getting healthier than before.
+According to the Japan Sports Agency’s report, Physical Fitness/Exercise Ability Survey in 2018, physical strength and athletic ability among Japanese aged 65 – 79 continue to improve.
+The two women were no exception in Japan.
 Elderly people in better health have a longer life expectancy.

 Motivation for being healthy

-The good healthcare system and nutrition consciousness in Japanese diets have contributed to the extended life expectancy after the World War II.
-However, it is not just about the system and diets that have contributed to the longevity in Japan.
-The mindset of the Japanese also drives them to make efforts to being healthy “not to bother people.”
+The good healthcare system and nutrition consciousness in Japanese diets have contributed to the extended life expectancy after World War II.
+However, it is not just about the system and diets that have contributed to longevity in Japan.
+The mindset of the Japanese also drives them to make efforts to be healthy “not to bother people.”

-In Japan, people pay attention to prevent bothering others.
-For example, in winter, people wear masks to prevent spreading viruses when they cough.
-Another example is sound covering systems that mask natural sounds from bodies to avoid making others annoyed.
-Elderly people try to stay healthy not to be a burden on their family.
-A good death in Japan is dying suddenly peacefully (“Pokkkuri Shinu”) after living long and healthy.
+In Japan, people pay attention to preventing bothering others.
+For example, in winter, people wear masks to prevent the spread of viruses when they cough.
+Another example is sound-covering systems that mask natural body sounds to avoid annoying others.
+Elderly people try to stay healthy so as not to be a burden on their family.
+A good death in Japan is dying suddenly, peacefully (“Pokkkuri Shinu”) after living long and healthy.

 But aging is inevitable

-Even you stay healthy, aging in the body is coming.
+Even if you stay healthy, aging is coming.
 Presbyopia and presbycusis are normal age-related problems.
-I started to have problems seeing at close distances when I work on my smartphone a couple of years ago.
+I started having trouble seeing at close range when I started using my smartphone a couple of years ago.
 My friends around my age wear glasses when they read papers.
-I almost shout to my relative at around 90 years old when I talk to her loudly.
-Aging also affects our bodies to become stiff and less flexible in movements.
+I almost shout to my relative, who is around 90 years old, when I talk to her loudly.
+Aging also causes our bodies to become stiffer and less flexible in movement.

 Age-unfriendly products

-Japan is in the front line of the aging population tend to be seen in countries both developed and emerging.
-According to the WHO, between 2015 and 2050, the proportion of the world’s population over 60 years will nearly double from 12% to 22%, and the rate of this demographic change is getting faster than ever.
+Japan is at the forefront of an aging population, a trend seen in both developed and emerging countries.
+According to the WHO, between 2015 and 2050, the proportion of the world’s population aged 60 and over will nearly double from 12% to 22%, and the pace of this demographic shift is accelerating.

-People become healthier and look younger than their age under the medical treatment system and healthy diets and habits.
-However, their efforts cannot overcome age-related changes and problems in their bodies.
+People become healthier and look younger than their age because of medical treatment, healthy diets, and good habits.
+However, their efforts cannot overcome age-related changes and bodily problems.

-The Japanese elderly do not shout to demand, but opportunities are out there.
+The elderly in Japan do not shout to demand; opportunities are out there.